shellhub-io/shellhub-io.github.io/docs/admin-manual/configuring.md

-ShellHub is easy to configure, all configuration is done via environment variables inside the `.env` file located at the root of ShellHub project dir.
+ShellHub is easy to configure, all configuration is done via environment variables inside the `.env.override` file located at the root of ShellHub project dir.

 ## Environment Variables